English Language Arts

 NCTE members come from many different contexts.
 Joining one of these groups provides access to resources and experiences tailored to particular interests and needs.

-CITE is a peer-reviewed electronic publication of the Society for Information Technology and Teacher Education (SITE), cosponsored by four teacher education associations: English Language Arts Teacher Educators (ELATE), Association of Mathematics Teacher Educators (AMTE), Association for Science Teacher Education (ASTE), and the National Council for the Social Studies, College and University Faculty Assembly (CUFA).
+CITE is a peer-reviewed electronic publication of the Society for Information Technology and Teacher Education (SITE), cosponsored by four teacher education associations: English Language Arts Teacher Educators (ELATE), Association of Mathematics Teacher Educators (AMTE), Association for Science Teacher Education (ASTE), and the National Council for the Social Studies College and University Faculty Assembly (CUFA).
 The journal is published four times a year for an audience of researchers and teacher educators across all academic disciplines.

-Responsibilities for the CITE (English) editor include
+Responsibilities for the CITE (English) editor include the following:

 - advocating for well-grounded, timely, and informative research relevant to the field of English education;

 - overseeing the timely review and publication of manuscripts related to technology and English teacher education;